-The health of our employees, customers and those in our communities is a top priority for R Bank.
+The health of our employees, customers, and those in our communities is a top priority for R Bank.
 Any precautions we take in response to COVID-19 are made with you in mind.
-At this time, the decision has been made to close our banking center lobbies effective Thursday, March 19th through April 3rd.
+At this time, the decision has been made to close our banking center lobbies effective Thursday, March 19th until further notice.
 Please click below for information on how we will serve your banking needs during this time.

 To Report a Lost or Stolen Debit Card 1-800-500-1044

 We want you to have the information and answers you need as quickly and clearly as possible.
 Take a look at our resources here for help with the most common topics.
 To find the location nearest you click here.

 Q: Are my deposit accounts FDIC insured?